Drone secrecy raises public suspicions, former Pentagon counsel says

 In these types of operations, a moving target is continually reassessed until the last minute, so if all those reassessments had to be submitted to a court, "I believe we compromise our government's ability to conduct these operations effectively.
 The costs will outweigh the benefits," he said.

 "Here is my bottom line: like others, I believe the idea of a national security court is worth serious consideration, for the sake of our democratic process.
 I see certain advantages, but also a number of legal and practical problems," Johnson said.
-"If I must be labelled one way or another, I guess I belong in the category of 'sceptic.'"
+"If I must be labeled one way or another, I guess I belong in the category of 'skeptic.'"

 He proposed continued efforts at transparency, which are not easy when going up against "huge bureaucratic biases against de-classifying something once it is classified."